N3woX/Request-Logger/README.md

 - Designed for developers and enthusiasts looking to monitor web traffic and understand network interactions.

 ## Installation

+To install and run the Request Logger, ensure you have the following prerequisites:

+### Requirements
+- **Python**: Make sure Python 3.x is installed on your machine.
+You can download it from [python.org](https://www.python.org/downloads/).
+- **Pip**: The package installer for Python (should be included with Python installation).
+- **PyQt5**: The GUI framework used in this project.
+- Additional Python libraries as specified in the `requirements.txt`.

 To install and run the Request Logger:

 1. Clone the repository: